RLButch/module-18-tableau-challenge/README.md

 ![image](https://github.com/RLButch/module-18-tableau-challenge/assets/122842203/c97c2143-0879-4f1e-981a-826af133f5e8)

 Aim: to identify two unexpected phenomena through the aggregation of the data found in the Citi Bike Trip History Logs and tableau visualisations.
-I wanted to investigate where the most popular start and stop stations are and what the difference between bike usage is for each gender (male, female)
+I wanted to investigate where the most popular start and stop stations are and what the difference between bike usage is for each gender (male, female) and usertype

 Resources:
 Python, juypter notebook, tableau,